Exactly how much is the electric scooter charge time?

 - the energy storage capacity of the battery of your scooter, expressed in Ampere-hours (Ah)

 - the output current of your charger, expressed in Amperes (A)

 Sometimes these values may be expressed in different units.
-For example, current may be expressed in mili-Ampere-hours (mAh).
+For example, current may be expressed in mili-ampere-hours (mAh).
 In that case, you need to convert them to the units we need.
-In this concrete example, converting mili-Ampere-hours to Ampere-hours only requires dividing the first value by 1000.
+In this concrete example, converting mili-ampere-hours to Ampere-hours only requires dividing the first value by 1000.

-Most batteries of the electric scooters today will be Lithium-Ion (Li-ion), but some older models can have sealed lead-acid (SLA) batteries.
+Most batteries of electric scooters today will be Lithium-Ion (Li-ion), but some older models can have sealed lead-acid (SLA) batteries.
 Depending on the type, the calculations for the charging time will be different.

 The difference occurs because of the different charging efficiencies that these two types of batteries have.
 Li-ion batteries have a charging efficiency between 80% and 90%, and typically that number is actually 90% (source).
 On the other hand, SLA batteries have anywhere between 50% and 95% charging efficiency, usually considered to be 70% (source).

 The charging efficiency comes into play when calculating the charging time.